Raitou/GCNet/docs/en/net/The Beginning of the Session.md

 Its data would look like this one:

-> Note: the packet exposed here is from the season eternal.
+> Note: the packet exposed here is from season eternal.
 I haven't checked the packets from other seasons, but it may be different.

---
 > ![](http://i.imgur.com/jD40Gtt.png)

 First, let's talk about two things: the _prefix_ and the _count_.